"A drone is not yogurt — it has no expiration date"

 — Telegram channel, on the philosophy of drone employment

-"Cheap technology can destroy the enemy's expensive equipment"
+"Cheap technologies can destroy the enemy's expensive equipment"

-— On the effectiveness principle of FPV drones
+— On the efficiency principle of FPV drones

-"Drones worth hundreds of dollars effectively neutralize armored vehicles; any tank can be stopped by a $400 drone"
+"Drones costing hundreds of dollars effectively neutralize armored vehicles; any tank can be stopped by a $400 drone"

 "Drone strikes on oil infrastructure deep inside Russia will intensify.
 Territories 1,500–2,000 km inside Russian territory are no longer a 'peaceful rear'"